Tejuspreethu/tomcat-app-kastro/README.md

-# DevOps Training Portal - Batch 80
+# DevOps Training Portal - i have changed the commit message to batch 80

 A beautiful Java web application for Jenkins, Docker, Kubernetes, and Terraform training by Kastro Kiran V.